Financial Issues in Divorce

 Determination of Spousal Support

-Spousal Support (sometimes referred to as maintenance or alimony) is a (typically taxed) transfer of funds between the parties so that they can have sufficient income to meet their needs.
+Spousal Support (sometimes referred to as maintenance or alimony) is a (typically taxed, but this changes in divorce agreements starting in 2019) transfer of funds between the parties so that they can have sufficient income to meet their needs.

 What are the incomes of each of the parties?
 Is the income steady, trending up or down, or variable?
 Is there a need for spousal support, and if so, is there an ability to pay by the one who is being asked to provide spousal support?
 Does the potential recipient spouse have sufficient assets that he/she would not need support?